AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 of characters and will develop his repertoire of squad formations, preferred rendezvous locations and the use of light sources.

-The last scenario, the crawl, is the only one that takes place in a multi-floor setting, spanning 15 varied levels, requiring lots of time and focus to beat and providing considerable replayability.
+The last scenario, a multi-level crawl, is the gist and the main challenge of the game.
+It spans 15 varied spaceship decks, requiring lots of time, focus and flexibility to beat and providing considerable replayability.
+The player has a choice of exploring a single level at a time or portions of many floors along a single staircase.
+On some levels he may explore and loot with a single scout eluding most opponents.
+On others he may be forced to change the pace and perform a complete exterminatory sweep involving his whole party.
+On yet others, his best course of action may be to defend a key location until the first wave of attackers is broken.

-The player has a choice of exploring a single level at a time or portions of many levels along a single staircase.
-The scenario is the gist and the main challenge of the game, involving strategic resource management and area denial elements.
-Compared to that, the smaller scenarios provide more tactical training and offer variety and entertainment of chasing a high-score between the deaths^H^H^H^H^H^H the brave attempts at the long crawl scenario.
+The size of the crawl scenario calls for strategic thinking, including resource management, area denial and unavoidable temporary retreats to other levels.
+Compared to that, the smaller scenarios, where the arena is a single floor only, provide a more tactical training and offer variety and entertainment of chasing a high-score between the deaths^H^H^H^H^H^H the brave attempts at the long crawl scenario.
+Some gameplay elements, however, like totally symmetric skirmishes, a race to the exit or heavy reliance on opportunity fire, feature only in the small scenarios.

 Monsters